 - Their texture is crisp and melt in your mouth.

 Here are some useful notes on some of the ingredients for this chocolate chip shortbread recipe.
-Please see recipe card below for full list of ingredients and their measurements.

 - Butter: Use room temperature unsalted butter.